 What distinguishes Genoise cake from Pan di Spagna sponge cake?

 Eggs, sugar, and flour are the only three components required to make a real sponge cake.
-The same components are used to make Genoise cake; however, the cake batter is enhanced by melted butter.
+The same components are used to make Genoise cake; however, the cake batter is enhanced by the melted butter.
 Both cakes originate in Italy.

 You might also like this Italian recipe: How to Make Authentic Maritozzi